Night Ride (1937 film): Production

-The film was made at Pinewood Studios as a quota quickie for release by Paramount Pictures.
 The film's sets were designed by the art director Wilfred Arnold.

 Critical reception

+Kine Weekly wrote: "The culminating excursion into spectacle is not too convincing, but the setting out of the plot and the by-play is expert, and all the characters are accurately drawn.
+On balance, the film comes out on the right side.
+Good supporting feature for the masses."

 Picture Show wrote: "Although it opens well enough, it sags in the middle and never quite recovers its pace.
 Fair entertainment."

-In British Sound Films, David Quinlan considers the film a "saggy drama".
+In British Sound Films, David Quinlan considered the film a "saggy drama".

 Leslie Halliwell called it a "brisk action programmer".